When you think of Apple iPhone dummies, you think of Sonny Dickson. The Australian burst onto the scene as a teen back in 2013

 The dummies show off the flat sides that the new iPhones will reportedly sport giving the 2020 models a throwback look that resembles the iPhone 4

-.
-With the edge-to-edge screen and the notch, the iPhone 12
+-to-edge screen and the notch, the iPhone 12

 line will have a higher screen-to-body ratio than the iPhone 4 giving the upcoming handsets a sleeker and more modern look.
 We should point out that Dickson himself isn't 100% sure about the rear cameras and the size and look of the notch, but is confident about the chassis of the dummy models